brew2venue/brisbanehack/README.md

 ### Stock or products

-Beer products, such as Newstead Brewery 21 Feet Seven Inches porter are represented in the smart contract as a struct.
+Beer products, such as "Newstead Brewery 21 Feet Seven Inches porter" are represented in the smart contract as a struct.
+The product should have a unique key, such as a primary key.
+The foregin key is brewers address, or Ethereum public key.
 ```
     enum beerType {lager, stout, porter, ipa}